anamansari062/Nutrifit/README.md

 ## About

 NutriFit has been made for you to comfortably track your food and have no worry about those calories.
-Apart from following those methods, you can also download NutriFit from this [link](https://drive.google.com/file/d/1EBTqvHceNQQAwT2ZfZ-IWwAIHtH5FIz2/view?usp=sharing) and follow the below instructions use it.
+For now you can download NutriFit from this [link](https://drive.google.com/file/d/1EBTqvHceNQQAwT2ZfZ-IWwAIHtH5FIz2/view?usp=sharing) and follow the below instructions to use it if you want to contribute it.

 This android application allows you to add your food in given meal types likes BreakFast, Lunch, Snacks and Dinner